BODIES – THEIR STRUCTURE AND ACTIVITIES

 Activities.
 Planetaries concern themselves with all the activities of a planet.
 This includes its human activities, animal movements and health, plant health, health of the oceans, the weather and climate, protection of the planet from invaders, and much more.

 If a planet warms up or experiences an ice age, it is because it was planned and needed.
-The climate has nothing to do with your carbon footprint, driving cars, flying in airplanes or eating beef!
+The climate of the earth has absolutely nothing to do with burning fossil fuels, carbon footprints, driving cars, flying in airplanes or eating beef!

-The planetary couple that is inside of the earth wants everyone to eat better, care better for the planet, and relax.
+The planetary couples that are inside of the earth want everyone to eat better, care better for the planet, and relax.
 Enjoy life on this most beautiful of planets.
 Turn your cares and worries over to the Creator and relax.

 Help keep the planet healthy by cleaning up toxic waste dumps, and don’t waste anything.
 Also, get rid of all nuclear power because there are non-polluting sources of energy such as water that we are not using.
 Also, stop the use of agricultural chemicals and stop the GMOs.

-Don’t worry about the climate, which may be getting a little warmer because we need more farmland to grow more food for earth’s people, all of whom are loved equally, no matter their wealth, skin color, location or anything else.
+Don’t worry about the climate, which may be getting a little warmer because we need more farmland to grow more food for earth’s people.
+Also, know that all people are loved equally, no matter their wealth, skin color, location or anything else.
+Critical race theory is another complete lie.

-They tell us never to divide people into groups by their skin color, gender, nation of origin, sexual preference or anything else.
+I am told it is wrong to divide people into groups by their skin color, gender, race, or nation of origin.
 All are created and loved equally and need to be treated equally under the laws of the nations.
 There must be no favoritism or special rights for anyone.
+There must be only equal justice, not so-called “social justice”, “racial justice” or “environmental justice”.

 SUNS OR STARS